A Discontinuous Galerkin Method by Patch Reconstruction for Elliptic Interface Problem on Unfitted Mesh: Approximation Space

-Let us study the approximation property of the operator $\mc R^i$.
+Now let us study the approximation property of the operator $\mc R^i$.
 We define $\Lambda(m, S^i(K))$ for all element patches as

-We note that under some mild conditions on $S^i(K)$, $\Lambda(m, S^i(K))$ has a uniform upper bound $\Lambda_m$, which is crucial in the convergence analysis.
-We refer to \cite{li2012efficient, li2016discontinuous} for the conditions and more discussion about the uniform upper bound.
-We point out that one of the conditions is the cardinality $\# S^i(K)$ should be greater than $\text{dim}(\mathbb P_m)$.
-In Section \ref{sec:numericalresults}, we list the values of $\# S^i(K)$ for different $m$ in all numerical examples.
+We note that under some mild conditions on $S^i(K)$, $\Lambda(m, S^i(K))$ admits a uniform upper bound $\Lambda_m$, which is crucial in the convergence analysis. \substitute{ We refer to \cite{Li2012efficient, Li2016discontinuous} for the conditions and more discussion about the uniform upper bound.
+Here, we point out that one of the conditions is the value $\# S^i(K)$ should be greater than $\text{dim}(\mathbb P_m)$.
+In Section \ref{sec:numericalresults}, we list the values of $\# S^i(K)$ for different $m$ in all numerical examples.}{We refer to \cite[Assumption A]{Li2016discontinuous} for the geometrical conditions on element patches.
+These conditions in fact exclude the case that the points in $\mc{I}_K^i$ are very close to an algebraic curve of degree $m$.
+We also proved that if the size of the element patch $S^i(K)$ is greater than a certain number, then the geometrical conditions will be satisfied, see \cite[Lemma 6]{Li2016discontinuous} and \cite[Lemma 3.4]{Li2012efficient}.
+We note that that this number is usually too great and we prefer not to adopt it in the implementation.
+In numerical tests, we observe that out method can still work very well under the case that the value $\# S^i(K)$ is far less than the theoretical value.
+In Section \ref{sec:numericalresults}, we list the values of $\# S^i(K)$ that are used in numerical examples.
+In addition, we refer to \cite{Li2012efficient} for some numerical experiments about the size of the element patch and the upper bound $\Lambda_m$. }

+\begin{remark} For a special case when $\# S^i(K) = \text{dim}(\mb{P}_m)$, we may replace the constant $\Lambda(m, S^i(K))$ by the Lebesgue constant \cite[p.24]{Powell1981approximation}.
+In this case, the solution to the problem \eqref{eq:leastsquare} is the Lagrange interpolation polynomial.
+Unfortunately, we have little knowledge of the Lebesgue constant in two or three dimensions.